Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Chondroblasts

 Answer is B: The suffix “-some” refers to an organelle within a cell.
-The other suffixes all indicate a type of cell.
+The other suffixes all indicate a type of cell. - Which cell organelles contain an acidic environment capable of digesting a wide variety of molecules?

 A. Lysosomes